Albert Einstein

 Civil Rights Follower

-Only a life lived for others is a life worthwhile. – Albert Einstein Click To TweetIn 1946, Lincoln University in Pennsylvania awarded Albert Einstein with an honorary degree.
-It was the first university in the United States to grant college degrees to African American students.
-While visiting Lincoln University, Albert Einstein made a speech before its students on racism in the U.S., saying “I do not intend to be quiet about it.”
-Einstein once even paid the college tuition for an African American student.
-Also, Albert Einstein was one of the founders and Board of Governors of the Hebrew University of Jerusalem, established on July 24, 1918.
+In 1946, Lincoln University in Pennsylvania awarded Albert Einstein an honorary degree.
+It was the first university in the United States to grant college degrees to African-American students.
+While visiting Lincoln University, Albert Einstein made a speech on racism in the US before its students, saying, “I do not intend to be quiet about it.”
+Einstein once even paid the college tuition for an African-American student.
+Albert Einstein was one of the founders and Board of Governors of the Hebrew University of Jerusalem, established on July 24, 1918.

 Love of Music